Facebook Tips & Strategies

 What to Do If Your Verification Request is Denied

-Getting a rejection notice can be disappointing, but it's not the end of the road.
+Receiving a rejection can be disappointing, but it’s not the end.
 If Facebook denies your request, you can reapply after 30 days.
-Don’t reapply the very next day with the same information, you'll likely get the same result.
+Don’t reapply immediately with the same information, you'll likely get the same result.

 Final Thoughts